Food safety should not only be a food service establishment’s top priority for patron’s health – but it’s also good business!

-A foodborne illness is a disease transmitted to people by food.
+Foodborne illness is sometimes called “food poisoning”.
+Foodborne illnesses are infections or irritations of the gastrointestinal (GI) tract caused by food or beverages that contain harmful bacteria, parasites, viruses, or chemicals.
 A foodborne illness outbreak is when two or more people get the same illness after eating the same food.

 Cost of Foodborne Illnesses

-Foodborne illnesses cost the United States billions of dollars each year.
-One foodborne illness outbreak can cost an operation thousands of dollars and:
+Foodborne illnesses also cost the United States billions of dollars each year.
+One foodborne illness outbreak can cost a business thousands of dollars and:

 - Loss of customers and sales